johnchakkour/UCLA-2019/README.md

 # UCLA-2019
-For all the word done in SD @ UCLA 2019.
+For all the work done in SD @ UCLA 2019.

 Code snippets I wrote at a UCLA summer camp in 2019.
 My first time progamming.